phreborn/MLCAF/README.md

 BSMtautau CAFCore Analysis
 =========================

 This repository is meant to construct an analysis for the BSMtautau LepHad channel using the [CAFCore](https://gitlab.cern.ch/atlas-caf/CAFCore) framework.
-Further help about the CAF can be found [here](http://atlas-caf.web.cern.ch).
+Further help about the Common Analysis Framework can be found [here](http://atlas-caf.web.cern.ch).
 If there are any problems, please refer to the [FAQ](https://gitlab.cern.ch/atlas-phys-hdbs-htautau/BSMtautauCAF/blob/master/doc/FAQ.md) first.
-If the problem is not listed there, feel free to contact the author (Email: xiaozhong.huang@cern.ch, t.zorbas@cern.ch).
+If the problem is not listed there, then please feel free to contact the project maintainers:
+- Xiaozhong Huang (xiaozhong.huang@cern.ch)
+- Theodore Zorbas (t.zorbas@cern.ch)

 Cloning the project
 --------------------